 This stage allows complaints to be resolved quickly and close to the point of service delivery.
-Complaints are usually dealt with within five working days.
-The types of action taken in response to a complaint may include an on-the-spot apology or an explanation of why something has gone wrong.
+Complaints are usually dealt with within five working days and the types of action taken in response to a complaint may include an on-the-spot apology or an explanation of why something has gone wrong.

-If you remain dissatisfied after your complaint has been dealt with, you can ask for your complaint to be investigated through Stage 2 of the procedure.
+If a complainant remains dissatisfied after their complaint has been dealt with, they can ask for their complaint to be investigated through Stage 2 of the procedure.